 Complications after surgery to remove parathyroid glands are not very common.
 However, in some people, complications may occur.
 They include:

 - A low calcium level (hypocalcaemia).
-Sometimes after surgery, because your bones are 'hungry', calcium and phosphate can be rapidly taken up from your blood and deposited in your bones.
-This can lead to underactive parathyroid glands (hypoparathyroidism) and a low blood calcium level.
+Sometimes after surgery, because your bones are 'hungry', calcium and phosphate can be rapidly removed from your blood and deposited in your bones.
+This can lead to a low blood calcium level because your remaining normal parathyroid glands aren't working properly yet - they are underactive (hypoparathyroidism).
 The low blood calcium level goes back up to normal when your remaining normal parathyroid glands become sensitive again and can control your blood calcium level.
 However, sometimes hypoparathyroidism can persist and some people need long-term medication treatment with calcium and vitamin D supplements.

 - Nerve damage in the neck.
 Damage to one of the nerves in your neck, called the recurrent laryngeal nerve, can sometimes occur during the operation.
 This can cause a cough and a hoarse voice.